Texas A&M Professor Leads Study on Domestic Animals as Models for Evolutionary Processes

 pigmentation in mammals and birds; however, the most challenging

-question is still how colour patterns are genetically controlled.
+question is still how color patterns are genetically controlled.

 Birds are outstanding as regards the diversity and complexity in